hmrc/income-tax-mtd-changelog/README.md

 ### 30 June 2025

-Update to the regex for the `payrollId` field in Individual Calculations API v5.0, v6.0, v7.0 and v8.0
+Update to the regex for the `payrollId` field in the Retrieve a Self Assessment Tax Calculation endpoint of Individual Calculations API v5.0, v6.0, v7.0 and v8.0

 ### 19 June 2025